 1. Start by recognizing that you may not have a picture-perfect family

 However, when we step away from the fictional realm, we realize that we may not have “perfect” family members.
 We can’t insert our parents into AutoCAD, redesign them so they reflect our views and values, and 3D print revised versions of them.
-We have to live with this reality’s everlasting state—and be okay with it.
+We have to live with this reality’s fixed state—and be okay with it.

-If you have been finding it challenging to get along with your older family members (like your parents or grandparents), know that so many of us share these feelings, myself included.
+If you have been finding it challenging to get along with your older family members (like your parents or grandparents), know that many of us share these feelings, myself included.

 2. Communicate your personal boundaries